 So when we came upon a bustling place that seemed to be bucking the catering-to-tourists trend, the Nanxiang Steamed Bun Restaurant, we knew immediately where lunch was happening.

 We were pretty taken aback by the scene when we stepped inside.
 Crowded, loud, and in-comprehensible to us, we had to get out of the way to observe and get our bearings for a few minutes.

 While we watched things began to make some sense.
 Lines snaked past several counters where patrons picked out their dishes.
-Servers with carts also passed through the seated throngs dispensing drinks.
+Servers, with carts like these from Nathan James, also passed through the seated throngs dispensing drinks.

 Since 1900, every sort of Chinese delicacy imaginable has been slung cafeteria style onto the plates of hungry customers that line up in this chaotic mishmash.

 The ordeal ends with satisfied smiles once diners dig in after squeezing into an empty spot at one of the dozens of tables.